Living in Arlington, VA

 Arlington Public Schools (APS) brings top-ranked K-12 education to more than 28,000 students enrolled across 39 schools.
 APS is the 13th largest public school system in Virginia.

-In 2020, Niche ranked APS the No. 1 best school district in Virginia and the No. 5 district with the best teachers in Virginia.
+In 2020, Niche ranked Arlington Public Schools the No. 1 best school district in Virginia and the No. 5 district with the best teachers in Virginia.

-In line with Arlington’s demographics, more than half of APS’ student body is non-white.
+In line with Arlington’s demographics, more than half of the student body in Arlington Public Schools is non-white.
 Students hail from nearly 150 countries and speak more than 110 languages.

 Dozens of private including Bishop O’Connell High School, ranked No. 2 best Catholic high school in Virginia and No. 133 in the U.S. by Niche, and charter schools add to the K-12 education options in Arlington.